ludwig-ai/ludwig/mkdocs/docs/getting_started.md

 - tabulate
 - PyYAML

-Ludwig has been developed and tested with python 3 in mind.
+Ludwig has been developed and tested with Python 3 in mind.
-If you don’t have python 3 installed, install it by running:
+If you don’t have Python 3 installed, install it by running:

 ```
 sudo apt install python3  # on ubuntu
 brew install python3      # on mac
 ```

-At the time of writing this document, TensorFlow is not compatible with python 3.7, so the recommended version of python for Ludwig is 3.6.
+At the time of writing this document, TensorFlow is not compatible with Python 3.7, so the recommended version of Python for Ludwig is 3.6.
 You may want to use a virtual environment to maintain an isolated [Python environment](https://docs.python-guide.org/dev/virtualenvs/).

 In order to install Ludwig just run: